Benjamin-K-Philip/Endogenous-Growth-Simulation-Interactive-Romer-R-D-Model-Dashboard/README.md

 ---

-## Actors of the Simulation Design:
+## Actors of the Simulation Design
 ➤ **Laborers:** The total workforce is split into two groups which are:
    - **Production Workers:** These are the people who make the things we use every day.
    - **Researchers (R&D):** The Researchers are the people who come up with ideas and designs for things.